lorenzo-ap/wax/README.md

 # wax

-This project has options for dark or light themes.
+In this project you can change the theme from dark to light vice versa.